mariebriand/42-CC_Libft/README.md

 ## Roadmap ##

-* Check for the right license (and document myself about open source licenses)
+* Check for the right license (and document myself about open source licenses).
-* Add a way to reach me for support
+* Add a way to reach me for support.

 <!-- ## Contributing ## -->